1. What is AI X-Risk?

 • Weaponized AI / Misuse: Malicious actors leveraging AI.

-• Loss of Human Agency: Over-reliance erodes human control, potentially leading to Value Lock-in.
+• Loss of Human Agency: Over-reliance erodes human control, potentially leading to Value Lock-in .

-Scenarios explored in Superintelligence (Bostrom), Human Compatible (Russell).
+Scenarios in Superintelligence , Human Compatible .

 5. Core Challenges (Why this is Hard)